Edith Frank

-Edith Frank (née Holländer; 16 January 1900 – 6 January 1945) was the mother of Holocaust diarist Anne Frank, and her older sister Margot.
-After the family were discovered in hiding in Amsterdam during the Nazi occupation, she was transported to Auschwitz-Birkenau concentration camp.
+Edith Frank (née Holländer; 16 January 1900 – 6 January 1945) was the mother of Holocaust diarist Anne Frank and her older sister Margot.
+After the family were discovered in hiding in Amsterdam during the German occupation, she was transported to Auschwitz-Birkenau concentration camp, where she died of weakness and disease.

 Biography

 Early life

 Edith was the youngest of four children, having been born into a German Jewish family in Aachen, Germany.
 Her father, Abraham Holländer (1860–1928) was a successful businessman in industrial equipment who was active in the Aachen Jewish community together with Edith's mother, Rosa Holländer (1866–1942).
 The ancestors of the Holländer family lived in Amsterdam at the start of the 18th century, emigrating from the Netherlands to Germany around 1800.
 Edith's last name, Holländer, is German for "Dutchman" (literally: "Hollander").
 Edith had two older brothers, Julius (1894–1967) and Walter (1897–1968), and an older sister, Bettina.
 Bettina died at the age of 16 from appendicitis when Edith was 14.
 Both Julius and Walter immigrated to the United States, surviving afterwards.
 The Holländer family adhered to Jewish dietary laws and was considered to be religious.
 Nevertheless, Edith attended the Evangelical Higher Girls' School and passed her school-leaving exams (Abitur) in 1916.
 Afterwards, she worked for the family company.
 In her free time, she read copiously, played tennis, went swimming and had a large circle of friends.